 Compare your pictures and solution to those of the experienced problem solver

 To practice our drawing and problem-solving skills, we need a set of practice problems.
 We can view strings as an abstract data type, which we can implement in a variety of different ways.
-Although each implementation is a different problem, we can capitalize on their similarity to reduce the time needed to understand the basic problem.
-To this end, we outline a general string and then implement it through three examples.
-The examples provide practice drawing and using pictures to help solve problems, giving us more experience using arrays and further demonstrating how to create and use classes in C++ programs.
+Although each implementation is a different problem, we can leverage their similarities to reduce the time needed to understand the basic problem.
+To this end, we outline a general string and illustrate it with three examples.
+The examples provide practice in drawing and using pictures to help solve problems, giving us more experience with arrays and further demonstrating how to create and use classes in C++ programs.

 Modern operating systems and applications strive to accommodate a worldwide audience.
 However, detecting and utilizing an appropriate natural or human language occurs at a high level within a software system.
 Implementing a string type and its supporting operations takes place at a much lower level.
 Once the software system identifies an appropriate natural language, it selects and uses an appropriate low-level string implementation.
 The textbook is written and predominantly used in an English-speaking country.
-So, for simplicity, the following description and implementations assume a natural language that reads left to right.
+For simplicity, the following description and implementations assume a natural language that reads left-to-right.

 Developing A String Data Type